Gentrification: Condesa and Roma violent clashes (Mexico City, 4–5 July, 2025)

 On 4 and 5 July 2025 Protests break out in Mexico City denouncing gentrification and rent increases.
 Many Mexican locals accuse American residents of increasing rent value to that about three times than what a local Mexican could afford.
 Violent protests and clashes between protesters and tourists took place in Condesa and Roma districts.

-Litigation against gentrification
+Litigation

 Hwang discovers factors that can cause neighborhood changes: Households might be more attracted to a neighborhood because of (1) increases in access value, (2) increases in amenity value, or (3) decline in housing prices relative to other neighborhoods.
 These factors attract investors and eventually leads to gentrification.

 Gentrification can promote neighborhood revitalization and desegregation.
 Because of this, a gentrification-as-integration model has been supported to stop population loss, and to rebuild low-income neighborhoods.

 Gentrification has been called the savior of cities from urban crisis because it has led to urban revitalization, which promotes the economy of struggling cities.

 The Fair Housing Act can be used as litigation against gentrification because the urban development process of higher-income individuals into lower-income neighborhoods leads to displacement.